-With caramel bits and white chocolate chips added to the mix, these Apple Pie a la Mode Scones take your taste buds well beyond the filling and the crust!
-Start your day right with these scones paired with a cup of Millstone® Coffee House Blend.
+Caramel bits and white chocolate chips take these Apple Pie Scones well beyond the filling and the crust.
+Perfect with a cup of coffee!

 These are my new favorite scones.
 Ben, too.
 If I decided to go on and on about how much I love these, then you will probably get super annoyed and quickly click to read someone else's blog.
 So, I'll restrain myself.